mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~

 On receiving an MLSMessageContent containing a Proposal, a client MUST verify the
-signature inside MLSMessageAuth.
-If the signature verifies
+signature inside MLSMessageAuth and that the `epoch` field of the enclosing
+MLSMessageContent is equal to the `epoch` field of the current GroupContext object.
-successfully, then the Proposal should be cached in such a way that it can be
+If the verification is successful, then the Proposal should be cached in such a way
-retrieved by hash (as a ProposalOrRef object) in a later Commit message.
+that it can be retrieved by hash (as a ProposalOrRef object) in a later Commit message.

 ### Add